Whether you’ve recently started a blog or are about to start one, you probably have one pressing question. How can you make money blogging?

 Can you make money from a blog?

 ABSOLUTELY!
 Many people around the world supplement their income this way or even make a full-time income with their blogs.
 Some bloggers even make seven figures per year!
 I turned a profit within one month after starting this blog.
-You can read my first income report to learn how I did it.
+You can read my first blog income report to learn how I did it.

 How much money can you make as a blogger?